chrisbradleyy/LeDataSciFi.github.io/assignments/asgn04.md

 - If you create output or temp folders, make sure your analysis file begins by deleting those folders and remaking them from scratch.
 - If you need any additional inputs, download them to inputs.
 You don’t need to save the CCM file to your computer unless you want!
 - Make sure that you refer to files with relative paths ("/input/wine.csv") and NOT absolute paths ("User/Don/Desktop/Project/input/wine.csv") because the latter won't work on anyone else's computer
-- In Jupyter: Restart the kernal and clear the output
+- In Jupyter: Restart the kernel and clear the output
 - In Jupyter: Run the entire file, and make sure it works **from scratch**.
 This means no errors, and also check that your answers didn’t change!
 - In Jupyter: Save the file.
 - In Github Desktop: "Commit" and "Push to origin"